godspeedsystems/gs_doc/docs/intro.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 title: About Godspeed
 ---

-# GodSpeed – A Microservice platform
+# GodSpeed – A Microservice framework

 **This document is intended for stakeholders, tech leaders, architects & developers.
 It will provide high level goals, tenets, design principles, components & features of the platform for the intended audience.
 **